 (CNN) — If you're planning to travel to Antarctica, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Antarctica reported its first cases of Covid-19 in late December 2020.
-While scientists who observed strict quarantine rules sailed to the continent from the UK in November 2020, tourism remains severely restricted, with many cruise companies canceling their operations for the brief summer season.
+While scientists who observed strict quarantine rules sailed to the continent from the UK in November 2020, tourism remains relatively restricted.

 What's on offer